Axis Labels — Smart Layout¶

 Once the time axis is bucketed, it's a temporal scale and falls

-through the continuous branch of the decision tree above:
+through the continuous branch of smart's resolver: VL emits

 Manual overrides¶